alan-turing-institute/REG-handbook/content/docs/how_we_work/defining-done.md

 ---
-# Page title as it appears in the navigation menu
 title: "Defining Project Doneness"
-# Adjust the weight to reorder menu items (lower numbers appear first)
 weight: 2
-# bookCollapseSection = true
-# Uncomment to hide this page from the navigation menu
-# bookHidden = false
-# Uncomment to exclude this page from the search
-# bookSearchExclude = true

 ---

-# Project Doneness
+# Defining Project Doneness

-> This document was produced as part of Accelerating AI in the Arts and Humanities (AAAH) produces outputs of professional quality for the research community.
+This document was produced as part of Accelerating AI in the Arts and Humanities (AAAH).

-> Assuming you're starting with a code base that already exists, this document is designed to help you discuss scope of RSE involvement
+As a Research Software Engineer, we often join a collaborative project when a code base already exists.
+Defining the aims of a collaboration can be challenging, and when there is limited time it is important to apply attention in the right places.
+The following document is designed to help:

+- Showcase what is important to us as RSEs
+- Assessing the current status of an existing repo
+- Define clear objectives
+- Determine where to put effort
+- Provide a common framework and language for collaborators
-> with collaborators and define when a project is done.
+- Clearly define when the collaboration is done!

-> This means making it easier for your current and future research, accelerating the impact and legacy of the software,
-> expanding communities of practice, and providing a confident codebase for future research.
+The framework includes objectives that focus on improving the impact and legacy of the software, expanding communities of practice, and providing a confident codebase for future research.
-> This framework highlights what a maximal 'definition of done' would look like for mutual success to deliver reproducible and
-> credible code for all.
-It is expected that not all engagements will hit the maximum extents, but rather this is to be negotiated
-> and shaped by the resources available.

->For each project discuss which "Level" in each of the following categories is a MINIMUM aim for defining done:
+For each project discuss with collaborators which "Level" in each of the following categories is a MINIMUM aim for defining done.
+Remember, time is a resource and so consider where efforts should be prioritised.

 ## Reach and Robustness